Mecha-Weasel/spittoon/README.md

 Likewise, any FoF dedicated server operator who might (for whatever reason) like to have their server REMOVED from this community HSB list, please feel free to reach-out similarly.

-Optional Stuff (mostly for Server Operators):
+Optional Stuff (mostly for server operators):
 --------------

 For those that host FoF servers with custom/non-default maps, you may have noticed that if/when your server shows in the HSB - it shows the default generic "Custom Map" image instead of an actual preview thumbnail of the custom map.
 This can be fixed by: